Alex Garland

-Alexander Medawar Garland (born 26 May 1970) is an English writer and filmmaker.
-He rose to prominence as a novelist in the late 1990s with his novel The Beach, which led some critics to call Garland a key voice of Generation X. He subsequently received praise for the screenplays of the films 28 Days Later (2002), Sunshine (2007), both directed by Danny Boyle, Never Let Me Go (2010), and Dredd (2012).
-He co-wrote the video game Enslaved: Odyssey to the West (2010) and was a story supervisor on DmC: Devil May Cry (2013).
+Alexander Medawar Garland (born 26 May 1970) is an English author, screenwriter, film and television director.
+He rose to prominence with his novel The Beach (1996).
+He received praise for writing the Danny Boyle films 28 Days Later (2002) and its sequel, 28 Years Later (2025), and Sunshine (2007), as well as Never Let Me Go (2010) and Dredd (2012).
+In video games, he co-wrote Enslaved: Odyssey to the West (2010) and was a story supervisor on DmC: Devil May Cry (2013).

-In 2014, Garland made his directorial debut with Ex Machina, a science fiction-thriller that explores the emergence of artificial general intelligence.
-The film earned him an Academy Award nomination for Best Original Screenplay and won three British Independent Film awards for Best Screenplay, Best Director, and Best British Independent Film.
-His second film, Annihilation (2018), based on the 2014 novel by Jeff VanderMeer, was also a critical success.
-In 2020, he wrote and directed the miniseries Devs for FX on Hulu.
-Men, his latest film, produced in collaboration with A24, was released in May 2022 and received generally favorable reviews.
+Garland made his directorial debut when he wrote and directed the sci-fi thriller Ex Machina (2014).
+He earned an Academy Award nomination for Best Original Screenplay, and won three British Independent Film Awards, including Best Screenplay, Best Director, and Best British Independent Film for the film.
+His second movie, Annihilation (2018), an adaptation of the 2014 novel of the same name, was a critical success.
+He wrote, directed and executive produced the FX miniseries Devs (2020) followed by the horror thriller Men (2022), and the dystopian action thriller Civil War (2024).
+He also co-directed the war film Warfare (2025).
+The three films were produced by A24.

-Early life
+Early life and education

-Garland was born in London, England, the son of psychologist Caroline (née Medawar) and political cartoonist Nicholas Garland.
-He has a younger brother and two older paternal half-siblings.
-His maternal grandparents are Nobel Prize–winning British biologist Peter Medawar and writer Jean Medawar.
+Alexander Medawar Garland was born in London on 26 May 1970, the son of psychologist Caroline (née Medawar) and political cartoonist Nicholas Garland.
+Alexander has a younger brother and two older paternal half-siblings.
+He is the maternal grandson of writer Jean Medawar and Nobel Prize-winning biologist Peter Medawar.

-He was educated at University College School and later attended and graduated from the University of Manchester with a degree in History of Art.
+Alexander Garland was educated at University College School in Hampstead, England and later graduated from the University of Manchester in Manchester with an art history degree.